centralnicgroup-public/rtldev-middleware-documentation/docs/hexonet/whmcs/whmcs-ispapi-registrar.md

 Activate `Automatic Contact Update` setting in case you want our module to update your .com/.net/.cc/.tv domain's contact details automatically after successful transfer.
 The mechanism will care about updating the related registrant contact details to the data of the client who initiated the transfer.
 It also cares about updating admin/tech/billing contact details as configured in WHMCS.
 This mechanism will only be updating domain names where we were not able to parse Contact Details out of WHOIS Data after successful transfer because of active WHOIS Privacy / id protection service (Hint: "Redacted for Privacy").

-At `IRTP (Inter-Registrar Transfer Policy)` setting, we suggest using `Option 1` to activate the default WHMCS way of the IRTP integration.
-Find further details documented below.

-If you want to offer secure DNS / DNSSEC / Secure DNS, feel also free to activate the checkbox `Offer DNSSEC / Secure DNS`.
+If you want to offer secure DNS / `DNSSEC / Secure DNS`, feel also free to activate the checkbox `Offer DNSSEC / Secure DNS`.
 Find further details documented [here](#ns--dns-management).

-If you want to offer our Web Apps to your customers, activate the `Offer Web Apps` checkbox.
-Find further details documented below.

-Now, press Save and voilà.
-If you're getting a green message - you're connected.
-Otherwise, you have to investigate further as described [here]({{ 'docs/hexonet/faqs/whmcs-ispapi-registrar/#49-login-failed-in-registrar-module' | relative_url }}).

 Activate `Transfer Checkout Pre-Checks` setting in case you want to have Domain Transfer Orders pre-checked.
 We validate if initiating the Transfer would succeed - so, if: